rickymoorhouse/blog/content/blog/2021/remote-gateway-with-satellite.md

  - apiconnect
  - satellite
 ---

-With the new announcement of IBM Cloud Satellite to expand your cloud across cloud providers and into the on-premise datacenter it makes sense to look at using this as a route to securely extend your API Connect Reserved Instance into the other locations where you have applications running.
+API Connect Reserved instance provides the ability to add remote API gateways so that you can co-locate the gateway service with your back-end systems for improved performance.
+With the new announcement of [IBM Cloud Satellite](https://cloud.ibm.com/satellite/overview), you can make use of this to securely expand your API Connect footprint across cloud providers and into the on-premise datacenter close to where your applications are running.

 ## Create your Satellite location